William Scott-Moncrieff

-Brigadier General William Scott-Moncrieff (June 1858 – 28 June 1915) was a British Army officer.
+Brigadier-General William Scott-Moncrieff (June 1858 – 28 June 1915) was a British Army officer.
 He was killed during the Gallipoli campaign while commanding the 156th (Scottish Rifles) Brigade.

+Military career

+Born in London on 15 June 1858, the son of Rev. Canon Scott-Moncrieff, William Scott-Moncrieff was educated at Wimbledon College.

+His military career began on 1 May 1878 when, after graduating from the Royal Military College, Sandhurst, he was commissioned as a second lieutenant into the 57th Regiment of Foot, later the Middlesex Regiment.

-He was promoted to captain in the Middlesex Regiment in December 1885 and brevet colonel in February 1907.
+He was promoted to lieutenant in March 1880, to captain in December 1885 to major on 11 December 1895, to brevet colonel in February 1907, and, after being placed on half-pay after commanding a battalion on 17 February 1908, to colonel on 7 November 1908.

-He was promoted to temporary brigadier general in August 1914 and succeeded Brigadier General Steuart Hare in command of the Scottish Rifles Brigade in February 1915.
+He was promoted to temporary brigadier general in August 1914 and succeeded Brigadier General Steuart Hare in command of the Scottish Rifles Brigade, Lowland Division, in February 1915.